whitemike889/PayPal-Python-SDK/README.md

 ### Subscription

 Create [subscription payments](https://developer.paypal.com/docs/integration/direct/create-billing-plan/) i.e. planned sets of future recurring payments at periodic intervals.
+Billing plans serve as the template for a subscription while billing agreements can be used to have customers subscribe to the plan.

 ### Create a billing plan